passport/www.passportjs.org/books/concepts/oauth2/token.md

 that the value of `redirect_uri` is identical to that included in the earlier authorization request.

-If the authorization request is valid and authorized, Facebook issues a set of tokens including an access token:
+If the authorization request is valid and authorized, Facebook issues an access
+token:

 ```
 HTTP/1.1 200 OK